-How to Get Complex Technology Off the Ground in New Communities
+How to Successfully Launch a Product in New Communities

 When tech entrepreneurs want to enter the market, they face a big challenge: how to get their product out to consumers in new areas and convince these consumers of the benefits.
 Given that conventional wisdom states nine out of 10 startups fail, these connections for innovators are essential.
 We’re losing enormous numbers of products and services with high potential and huge payoff.